BlockchainCommons/GordianQRTool-iOS/Docs/MANUAL.md

 * Keychain
 * iCloud Drive

+Be _very_ sure that all devices running **Gordian QR Tool** are fully logged into your Apple account, with full access to iCloud, and switches set as noted above.
+Failure to do so will either result in (1) QR entries not being synced to the iCloud (and other devices); or (1) QR entries being synced to other devices without the protected content of the actual code.

 ## Using QR Tool

 In **QR Tool** you can import QRs, edit QR metadata, view QRs, and export QRs.